 It’s easy to find 100 reasons why you SHOULD move to France — some aren’t that serious, like the amazing and affordable wine, bread and cheese.
 Others are more hard hitting that I’ve discussed before like the work/life balance and healthcare system.
 It’s easy to talk about all the positive aspects of life abroad in France.
 There are many and I do it often.
 But it’s always been important to me to show both sides of what life can be like abroad and not just the shiny, happy stuff.
-To that end, we’re going to get right into some reasons why you might NOT want to embark on moving to France.
+To that end, we’re going to get right into some reasons NOT to live in France.

 First, many of the things I mention below could apply to moves elsewhere, even within your own country and aren’t specific to just moving to France.
 Also, if you’re looking for what NOT to pack when you move to France, read this.